Appointed December 2020 by Governor Gavin Newsom

 Term ends December 31, 2026

-Gideon Kracov is a lawyer in Los Angeles, where he represents clients in environmental and land use cases.
+Gideon Kracov is a civil law, environmental and land use lawyer and mediator based in Los Angeles.
 His practice includes high-stakes litigation and complex regulatory matters.
 Mr. Kracov has worked for diverse business, labor and non-profit clients, and as a government lawyer.
 He served for more than fifteen years as General Counsel of the California Waste and Recycling Association, a trade organization including leading recycling and waste management companies.

 Mr. Kracov was appointed to the California Air Resources Board by Governor Gavin Newsom in December 2020.
 He also serves as the Governor’s appointee to the South Coast Air Quality Management District Governing Board responsible for improving air quality in Los Angeles, Orange County, Riverside and San Bernardino counties.
 The region is home to more than 17 million people.